-This debate over our relationship with history, and how it is celebrated through public artworks and commemorative statues will continue, but 2021 has already seen new intent in public artworks.
+This debate over our relationship with history, and how it is celebrated through public art and commemorative statues will continue, but 2021 has already seen new intent.
 Statues have always heavily featured celebrated white men, and a new wave of installations aims to focus on both women and people of colour, so that our public art better reflects our public.

 The Colston statue itself, covered in graffiti, was recovered from the harbour and put on museum display in its vandalised state.
 Historian David Olusoga commented that this had transformed it from a mediocre piece of public art into “…the most important artefact you could select in Britain if you wanted to tell the story of Britain’s tortuous relationship with its role in the Atlantic slave trade.”

 With the new year, auctions and art sales began to pick up, with several record prices recorded in the first half of 2021.
 Sandro Botticelli’s ‘Portrait of a Young Man Holding a Roundel’ sold for $92.2 million; almost ten times the previous record for the Renaissance artist.
 Remarkable generosity was shown by British contemporary artist Sacha Jafri, who created the world’s largest canvas painting.
 After auctioning it for $62 million, one of the highest prices ever paid for a living artist, he donated the proceeds to children’s charities.

 But this year’s really big art sales news, and discussion point, takes us away from the conventional art gallery or prints, into the modern digital art world, and it’s meeting with cryptocurrency and blockchain technology.